Community & Outreach

 Creative Director of Cappella Nova

-Rebecca designs the artistic programmes for Cappella Nova and also directs her own offshoot ensemble, the critically acclaimed medieval group Canty.
+Rebecca creates the artistic programmes for Cappella Nova and also directs her own offshoot ensemble, the critically acclaimed medieval/contemporary group Canty.
 She has been involved in the Cappella Nova workshop programme for a decade during which she co-founded the Scottish Plainsong Choir with Alan Tavener.
 She has directed workshops in arts centres such as The Sage (Gateshead/Newcastle) and The Horsecross (Perth).
 She has directed events for both for undergraduate and postgraduate students, in University such as NUI Maynooth (Rep. of Ireland), Strathclyde and Aberdeen.
 She has collaborated with dancers and special-needs specialists in community programmes.
 With Canty she has led many workshops and master-classes for festivals, at home and abroad.
-A believer in bel canto singing techniques, Rebecca is particularly involved in leading sessions on the physical aspects of singing.
+A believer in and teacher of bel canto singing technique, Rebecca is particularly involved in leading sessions on the physical aspects of singing.

 Anne has worked as a singer ever since training at the Guildhall School of Music and Drama, and in recent years as singing teacher at Fettes College and St George’s School for Girls, Edinburgh.
 She regularly conducts and arranges for community choirs, acts as voice coach for the Forth Valley Chorus (a 100-strong women’s barbershop choir), and leads a fortnightly singing group for people with dementia.
 For several years she was coach/soloist for residential workshops led by Professor John Butt, teaching participants the essentials of Baroque oratorio singing.
 She now directs the hugely popular courses ‘Health and Wellbeing through Song’ in the Centre for Lifelong Learning at the University of Strathclyde.